souptikji/souptikji.github.io/blog.md

 permalink: /blog/
 ---

 A repository of reviews of the research papers I found interesting.
 A lot of reviews are dated (2018) and reflected my views when I was still at CMU.
 However thanks to a year of working with some of the smartest minds of Data systems at LinkedIn, I now have a new found perspective on how to think about systems at scale.
 I plan to re-review some of the major ones, and also add reviews to some new papers I have been reading (mostly on large scale data and machine learning systems).
-This blog also contains our technical discussions from Mountain View CS Reading Group.s
+This blog also contains our technical discussions from Mountain View CS Reading Groups.
 <br>

 <ul class="listing">